Haim Abraham

 Haim received his early education in the primary boys' school run by The Alliance Israélite Universelle in Rustchuk.
 (This is aluded to by Haim in a speech he will give in 1910 to denounce the assimilationist aims of the Alliance Israelite Universelle, as quoted in the November 4, 1910 issue of l'Aurore.)

-The curriculum in AIU primary schools (grades 2 to 7) included French (the primary language), Hebrew, arithmetic, geography, history, science, physical exercise, handicrafts and singing, with religious instruction limited to no more than 2 hours a week.
+The curriculum in AIU primary schools (grades 2 to 7) included French (the primary language), Arithmetic, Geography, History, Science, Physical Exercise, Handicrafts, and Singing; In addition, Hebrew, and basic religious instruction - limited to no more than 2 hours a week - were taught.

-According to Sarah Cohen Eldar, Haim later attended and graduated from the highly regarded Rustchuk Gymnasium.
-The curriculum included as required subjects Bulgarian, German, French, Russian, History, Geography, Arithmetic, Geometry, Algebra, Physics, Chemistry, Natural Science, Psychology, Ethics, Calligraphy and Gymnastics.
+According to Sarah Cohen Eldar, Haim then attended and graduated from the highly regarded Rustchuk Gymnasium.
+Required subjects in the curriculum included Bulgarian, German, French, Russian, History, Geography, Arithmetic, Geometry, Algebra, Physics, Chemistry, Natural Science, Psychology, Ethics, Calligraphy and Gymnastics.

-Again, according to Sarah Cohen Eldar, Haim was then sent by his grandparents to study business in Düsseldorf, Germany.
+According to Sarah Cohen Eldar, Haim was then sent by his grandparents to study business in Germany.
+There, he started to go by the name of "Heinrich", the name he would continue to use until at least 1906.

 The Kronstadt Realschule (high-school) had an excellent reputation and attracted students from Transylvania, Romania and Hungary.